Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Quantitative stability with respect to endogenous uncertainty

 Since \(\tilde{\bm x}^*\) is arbitrarily chosen from \(\mathcal{X}^*(\tilde{\zeta})\), we obtain \eqref{eq:stab-zeta-optsolu}. \end{proof} Theorem \ref{Theo-stab-endo} quantifies the changes in the optimal value and the optimal solution set of problem \eqref{eq:mixed-MSP-MDP} when the distributions of endogenous random variables are perturbed.
 These variations are controlled by a weighted sum of the Kantorovich metrics between the distributions before and after perturbations at individual stages.
 Since \(\zeta_t, 0 \leq t \leq T,\) are independent across stages, perturbing the distributions at all stages can be decomposed into perturbations at each stage.
 Therefore, as shown above, the quantitative stability results follow by summing the stagewise bounds.
+The growth condition \eqref{eq:growth-omega} holds under mild conditions.
+For instance, it is satisfied when the objective function of problem \eqref{eq:mixed-MSP-MDP} is strongly convex w.r.t.~$\bm x$.
+We demonstrate this in Proposition \ref{Prop-strongly-convex} in Appendix \ref{appendixproof}.

-Kern et al.~\cite{kern2020first} investigated the first-order sensitivity of the value function in MDPs with respect to transition probability perturbations.
-Their analyses rely on bounding functions and the Hadamard differentiability of the cost (reward) function with respect to the transition kernel, and the perturbation is along a specific direction.
-Unlike Kern et al.~\cite{kern2020first} and usual MDP literature, we represent the state transition process in the form of transition functions and its randomness with respect to endogenous random variables.
+Kern et al.~\cite{kern2020first} investigated the first-order sensitivity of the value function in MDPs w.r.t.~transition kernel perturbations.
+Their analyses rely on bounding functions and the Hadamard differentiability of the cost (reward) function w.r.t.~the transition kernel, and the perturbation is along a specific direction.
+Unlike Kern et al.~\cite{kern2020first} and usual MDP literature, we represent the state transition process in the form of transition functions and its randomness w.r.t.~endogenous random variables.
 This enables us to establish quantitative stability results for both the optimal value and the optimal solution set under arbitrary perturbations rather than perturbations along a specific direction.
 Moreover, in Theorem \ref{Theo-stab-endo}, we only need some fundamental assumptions on the objective function and transition functions, which are easily satisfied and verified in comparison to the Hadamard differentiability.

-The growth condition \eqref{eq:growth-omega} holds under mild conditions.
-For instance, it is satisfied when the objective function of problem \eqref{eq:mixed-MSP-MDP} is strongly convex with respect to $\bm x$.
-We demonstrate this in Proposition \ref{Prop-strongly-convex} in Appendix \ref{appendixproof}.